aggnr/bluejay/README.md

 # goframe
-goframe is a Go package that provides a simple interface for working with data frames.
+goframe is a framework that provides a simple interface for data analysis.

 ## Installation
 To install the goframe package, use the following command:

 ```
-go get github.com/yourusername/goframe
+go get github.com/aggnr/goframe
 ```

 ## Usage